MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 4: Connect an Azure Windows virtual machine

-In this task, you'll connect an Azure Windows virtual machine to Microsoft Sentinel.
+In this task, you connect an Azure Windows virtual machine to Microsoft Sentinel.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.